 My dress was from Virgos Lounge who sell through ASOS, my sandals came from the House of Fraser closing down sale the day before the wedding, my earrings are 80’s clip ons from an Etsy seller, and my lipstick is Maybelline (trust me, if you’re in the market for a lipstick that won’t budge, I tried so many long-wear lippies over an 18 month period, and the staying power of the Maybelline Super Stay ones are beyond that of way more expensive brands).

 I’m going to go into more depth about the decorations in a later post because, despite not wanting a DIY wedding, I made almost all of them myself.
-We were on a small budget and we tried to make the most of what we had.
-We didn’t have a theme, but just wanted it to be bright, chill, and colourful.
+I’ve mentioned before how small our budget was and we really tried our best to make the most of what we had.
+There wasn’t a theme, we just wanted it to be bright, chill, and colourful.
 Looking at the pictures now I think we pulled it off.

-The assembly music for the guests taking their seats was Nick Cave, then I walked down the aisle to Jens Lekman.
+The assembly music for guests was Nick Cave, then I walked down the aisle to Jens Lekman.
 Talking Heads saw us through signing the register, and our exit music was Ramones.
-For a peak at the playlist that got everyone dancing that night, the entire evening playlist can be found here; the opening song is the song we had our first dance to as well!
+For a peak at the playlist that got everyone dancing that night, the entire evening playlist can be found here; the opening song is the song we had our first dance to!

-In hindsight, we both had such a wonderful afternoon and evening but like you hear everyone say, it went by fast.
-As I mentioned a little earlier, our main concern was that everyone had a good time and felt relaxed, if we could achieve that vibe whist also providing some great grub in cute surroundings then we consider it a success.
+With hindsight, we both had such a wonderful afternoon and evening; but like you hear everyone say, it went by fast.
+As I mentioned a little earlier, our main concern was that everyone had a good time and felt relaxed, if we could achieve that vibe whist also providing some great grub in cute surroundings then we considered it a success.